emhart/10-simple-rules-data-storage/manuscript/manuscript.md

    tracked changes be logged?
  - Will the final data be released, and if so, in what format?
- - Are there restrictions or privacy concerns associated with the data (e.g. for survey results with personally identifiable information (PII), threatened species, or confidential business information)?
+ - Are there restrictions or privacy concerns associated with the data (e.g., survey results with personally identifiable information [PII], threatened species, or confidential business information)?
  - Will institutional validation be required prior to releasing the data?
  - Does the funding agency mandate data deposition in a publicly